iPoetDev/PyCriteria/readme.md

         - e.g. The author has a function that is not working and wanted to see how the AI Agent would write it.
         - e.g. The author has a function that gotten out of control with design and seeks to reduce code with improvement/recommendations by the AI Agent.
     - NOTE: The author is constantly refactoring the code improving his own source of re-organizing mhy own code without any AI agent.
-- Where The author has used AI Agent contributions to start off the new coding process, the author include the links of the generated code, Perplexity, and he then:
+- Where the author has used AI Agent contributions to start off the new coding process, the author include the links of the generated code, Perplexity, and he then:
     - i.
 Uses the generated code as a starting point for his own code.
     - ii.Then the author refactor and reorganize the code to his own style and design, breaking it out and down into new functions and smaller code blocks..
     - iii.
 The author then add comments and annotations to the code to explain the code and his own thinking.